filecoin-project/devgrants/open-grant-proposals/open-proposal-astralDAO.md

 **@astral-protocol-contracts**
 The @astral-protocol-contracts package will contain the Ethereum contract code that allows a user to mint a GeoNFT.
 This contract code follows the [ERC-1155 standard](https://eips.ethereum.org/EIPS/eip-1155) which allows the the inclusion of any combination of fungible and non fungible tokens, all in a single deployed contract.
-This standard supports setting a URI value for all the tokens created and allows for id substituion in client apps.
+This standard supports setting a URI value for all the tokens created and allows for id substitution in client apps.
 Our URI will have the format of did:geo{id} (subject to change) and each client app can input the corresponding GeoDID id to have the full GeoDID representation.
-We intend to adopt the ERC-1155 Metadata URI Json schema as part of our GeoDID specification and create a combination of the two, allowing interoperability between both ERC-1155 Specs, the STAC spec and the DID specification.
+We intend to adopt the ERC-1155 Metadata URI Json schema as part of our GeoDID specification and create a combination of the two, allowing interoperability between both ERC-1155, the STAC and the DID specifications.
 Client dapps of the Astral Protocol will interact with the Spatial Assets Registrar contract to mint the GeoNFTs for users.
-These GeoNFTs may be composed in other dApps to represent proofs of human location, effectively bridging the Blockchain - Real world chasm.
+These GeoNFTs may be composed in other dApps to represent proofs of human location, effectively bridging the Blockchain - real world chasm.

 ## 2. Develop and market Geolocker

 Geolocker is location based incentivization, controlled by you.
 People know that their location data matters, but often they realize they do not control it, as it falls in the hands of centralized actors who accrue all its value.
 Besides, at the moment Smart Contracts do not know where you are, which added to the lack of economic incentives to share human location, creates a real world to blockchain disconnect.
 Geolocker wants to change that by giving the first step in the direction of enabling decentralized location-based value generation.

-The way this mobile dapp works will be simple: a user goes to a location, presses the check in button and a GeoNFT is minted, proving their location.
-Under the hood, the user's location and time are detected detected as well as their interest-point bounds in the map.
+The way Geolocker works is simple: a user moves around in the real world, presses the check in button whenever near a particular place and a GeoNFT is minted, proving their location.
+Under the hood, the user's geospatial data and timestamp are recorded, as well as their interest-point bounds in the map.
 This metadata is incorporated in our GeoDID specification and pinned over Filecoin.

-We want the user to have full sovereignty over the privacy of their location data by having the ability to obfuscate details about their data, and this will come as an improvement right after an alpha release of the the geolocker dapp.
-The intention is to use a privacy-preserving module that allows computations over encrypted data, namely to prove presence at certain locations without revealing who was there.
-Research in this module will include secure enclave protocols that are interoperable with Ethereum smart contracts or Proxy Re-encryption schemes such as the one implemented by NuCypher.
+The user will have full sovereignty over the privacy of their location data by having the ability to obfuscate details about their data.
+This will come as an improvement right after an alpha release of the geolocker dapp.
+The intention is to use a privacy-preserving module that allows computations over encrypted data, namely to prove presence at a location without revealing who was there.
+Research in this module will include secure enclave protocols that are interoperable with Ethereum smart contracts or proxy re-encryption schemes such as the one implemented by NuCypher.

-The development of Geolocker also entails the creation of $ASTRAL, an utility currency that will underpin the Astral ecossystem and Astral Protocol usage.
-In its first use case in Geolocker, users will be incentivized to collect GeoNFTs as they move in real-life by being awarded tokens for being top collectors in a given zone/area.
+The development of Geolocker also entails the creation of $ASTRAL, an utility currency that will underpin the Astral ecosystem and Astral Protocol usage.
+In its first use case in Geolocker, users will be incentivized to collect GeoNFTs as they move in the world, receiving tokens for being top collectors in a given zone/timeframe.
 Later, when astralDAO is created, users will also be rewarded with $ASTRAL as they contribute to governance decisions.
 For the purpose of Geolocker, users will also be able to mint special booster NFTs with \$ASTRAL that provide extra bonuses for the collection of GeoNFTs and thus location data sharing.

-The mobile dApp will be prototyped using a known cross-platform mobile framework - React Native.
-This means more cost-effective development as the app will be built for both Android an IOS at the same time.
+The mobile dApp will be prototyped using a known cross-platform mobile framework - Flutter.
+This means more cost-effective development as the app will be built for both Android and IOS at the same time.
 The intention is to build a frictionless UX, integrated with known mobile Ethereum wallets such that our solution is always non-custodial.
 Your keys, your data.
 We understand that the community for mobile dApps is still small but we see this as an opportunity to incentivize the masses for real world decentralized app usage, right in their smartphones

 We theorize that sufficient gamification and user traction in the dApp will provide a pathway of real world usage of Filecoin in the back scenes due to the constant pinning of GeoDIDs over Filecoin and the need for their persistent availability for other dApps that might consume this primitive.